Mobile Food Facilities

 A mobile food facility (MFF) can be a cart, unenclosed vehicle, or food truck or trailer.
 There are limitations to the types of foods that can be prepared in each type of MFF.
 Please read the following sections carefully and contact us with any questions or for clarifications.

 Carts are limited in that they are restricted to "limited food preparation" and are too small to fit a 3-compartment sink and the required water tanks.
-The ONLY food service that is considered "limited prep" and does not require a 3-compartment sink is:
+The ONLY food services that are considered "limited prep" and do not require a 3-compartment sink are:

 - Steaming hot dogs and serving with non-potentially hazardous condiments.